#Original

 • 4th Year (First Class - "Firsties")

-Goal: Experience command and prepare for commissioning.
+Goal: Command experience and preparation for commissioning.

 Major Event: Capstone Exercise.
 Lead juniors in a large-scale operation simulation.